big-picture-medical/devices-tech-test/README.md

 ## The Tasks
 Before getting started, should you have any questions regarding any of the tasks please email stuart@bigpicturemedical.com.

+The existing codebase has a very simple PACS-like endpoint for DICOM data from an SCU.
+These tasks will require you to store the incoming DICOM data and then forward it to a more modern DICOMWeb server.

 ### 1. Save the DICOM File
 Save the DICOM file locally to a cache directory with a temporary file with a randomly generated name.
 * The folder should be configurable via a file that stores properties